eerimoq/moblin/README.rst

 - Adaptive bitrate, but based on what?

+- Interactive web views/browsers to show any content.

+- Settings on half landscape screen so video can be seen when changing settings.

 - Investigate video stabilization API.

 - Show web page on stream and/or locally.
 Audio kinda important.